prakhar1989/docker-curriculum/README.md

 ```
 <img src="https://raw.githubusercontent.com/prakhar1989/docker-curriculum/master/images/static.png" title="static">

 I'm sure you agree that was super simple.
-To deploy this on a real server you would just need to install docker, and run the above docker command.
+To deploy this on a real server you would just need to install Docker, and run the above Docker command.

-Now that you've seen how to run a webserver inside a docker image, you must be wondering - how do I create my own docker image?
+Now that you've seen how to run a webserver inside a Docker image, you must be wondering - how do I create my own Docker image?
 This is the question we'll be exploring in the next section.

 <a id="docker-images"></a>
 ### 2.2 Docker Images

-We've looked at images before but in this section we'll dive deeper into what docker images are and build our own image!
+We've looked at images before but in this section we'll dive deeper into what Docker images are and build our own image!
 Lastly, we'll also use that image to run our application locally and finally deploy on [AWS](http://aws.amazon.com) to share it with our friends!
 Excited?
 Great!
 Let's get started.

 Docker images are the basis of containers.
-In the previous example, we **pulled** the *Busybox* image from the registry and asked the docker client to run a container **based** on that image.
+In the previous example, we **pulled** the *Busybox* image from the registry and asked the Docker client to run a container **based** on that image.
 To see the list of images that are available locally, use the `docker images` command.

 ```
 $ docker images